 Main Menu - Block

 Wyatt plays two roles at Janelia.
-He co-directs Janelia’s Project Teams with Reed George and works as a program scientist.
+He is the Senior Director of Janelia’s Project Teams and works as a program scientist.

 Wyatt also runs the bi-annual project team advisory symposium, where world experts in related fields come to Janelia to evaluate and advise on the scientific direction of the project team portfolio.

 As a program scientist, Wyatt directs research programs that focus on functionally understanding the role of neurons encoding fruit fly behavior by conducting neurogenic screens.